open-traffic-generator/ac4-workshop/lab-05/README.md

 sudo cyperf -s
 ```

-Note **SERVER_IP_ADDR** to be used with client agent in next step.

 #### Phase 1.2. **Deploying the Client Agent on VM1**

-- On VM1 run the following command, replacing **SERVER_IP_ADDR** with your saved IP address `sudo cyperf -c 'SERVER_IP_ADDR' -b 'target_throughput'`.
+- On VM1 run the following command, replacing **SERVER_IP_ADDR** with your saved IP address from the CPS test. `sudo cyperf -c 'SERVER_IP_ADDR' -b 'target_throughput'`.
 We'll use the parameter *-b, --bitrate*.
-This is the target bitrate in bits/second.
-The default is 10G/s with maximum of 10G/s.
-This option cannot be used with --cps option.
+This is the target bitrate in bits/second with the default of 10G/s and a maximum of 10G/s.
+This option cannot be used with *--cps* option.

 ```bash